wongwh2002/CS2113TeamProject/docs/UserGuide.md

     ____________________________________________________________
 ```

-Note: Editing an entry with recurrence set does not trigger backlogging
+Note: Editing a recurring entry does not trigger backlogging and [overspend message](#adding-a-spending) will also be printed if budget has been exceeded after editing

 ### Finding an Entry

-The `find` command allows you to find entries within a range of amount or date.
+The `find` command allows you to find entries of a specific amount and date or within a range.
-It also allows you to find entries with a specific keyword in the description.
+It also allows you to find entries with specific keyword(s) in the description.

 **Format:** `find {$CATEGORY} {$FIELD} {$FIND_VALUE} [to $ANOTHER_FIND_VALUE]`